Trump surprises aides, gets ahead of allies with promise of Syria strike

-Washington (CNN)President Donald Trump's morning declaration that "nice and new and 'smart'" missiles would soon be fired toward Syria caught most of his aides off guard and came before agreement had been reached between key US allies, multiple American and Western officials said on Wednesday.
+Washington (CNN)President Donald Trump's morning declaration that "nice and new and 'smart'" missiles would soon be fired toward Syria caught most of his aides off guard and came before an agreement had been reached between key US allies, multiple American and Western officials said on Wednesday.

 That Trump would surprise staffers and allies with a morning tweet is not new; he regularly sets his own tone for the day on Twitter based on cable television and his own mood.
 But Wednesday's messages were unique in their telegraphing of upcoming US military action, something Trump vowed he would not do as president.